compose-regexp/compose-regexp.js/README.md

 It doesn't make regular grammars more powerful, they are still [fundamentally limited](https://en.wikipedia.org/w/index.php?title=Chomsky_hierarchy&oldid=762040114#The_hierarchy), but since they are ubiquitous, we may as well have better tooling to put them to use...

 `compose-regexp` is reasonably small (~3.6 KiB after compression), and doesn't have dependencies.
-You can also use as a part of your app, or, for client-side apps, in a server-side script that generates the RegExps that you ship to the browsers.
+You can use it as a plain dependency, or, for client-side apps, in a server-side script that generates the RegExps that you ship to the browsers.

 ## Usage